emqx/emqx-docs/en_US/rule/rule-example.md

 > Payload: "hello"
 ```

-Then inspect the DynamoDB table, verify a new record has been
+Then inspect the DynamoDB table, and verify a new record has been
 inserted:

 ![image](./assets/rule-engine/dynamo_result.png)